 New Zealand’s retail industry is changing.

 No longer do consumers make purchasing decisions based on price or quality alone—today’s king is customer experience.
-Foodco New Zealand recognised this trend and contacted Customer Radar to make a change in approach around gathering customer feedback for their Muffin Break and Jamaica Blue brands.
+Foodco New Zealand recognised this trend and contacted Customer Radar to make a change in approach to gathering customer feedback for their Muffin Break and Jamaica Blue brands.
 Here’s a look at their journey so far…

 The opportunity: Getting closer to customers

 Prior to engaging Customer Radar, Foodco franchises gathered feedback from about 1% of customers.
 Mystery shoppers were the go-to approach—a method despised by the franchisees, and one that came at a huge cost to the business.
 Data collected was anecdotal, and came with a one month delay.
 Their other methods of gathering feedback weren’t much better: hand-written feedback cards that had to be manually entered then processed and website feedback with a five-day time lag.

 In an increasingly competitive market, with customer preferences changing like the wind, having a delayed understanding of only 1% of customers wasn’t good enough.
 Foodco wanted to completely turn their approach to feedback on its head, and receive instantly actionable feedback from 100% of customers.

 Essentially, the need was to understand every customer across all their locations (currently over 55 and opening in the next 12 months), not just a random sample.
 Why do they purchase coffee?
 Why don’t they come as regularly as they used to?
 What do they enjoy about Muffin Break and Jamaica Blue’s service?
 It’s a reality that foot traffic in malls around New Zealand is falling.
 With many of their franchises based in these declining locations, Foodco needed to get inside the minds of their customers to have any chance of increasing market share and maintaining their bottom line.